iterative/dvc.org/static/docs/use-cases/data-and-model-files-versioning.md

 > example.

-DVC allows storing and versioning data files and directories, ML models, intermediate results with Git, without checking the file contents into Git.
-It is useful when dealing with files that are too large for Git to handle.
+DVC allows storing and versioning data files and directories, ML models, intermediate results with Git, without adding the file contents into Git.
+It's useful when dealing with files that are too large for Git to handle.
 DVC stores information about your data file in a special [DVC-file](/doc/user-guide/dvc-file-format), that has a description of a file that can be used for versioning.
 DVC supports various types of remote locations for your data files and allows you to easily store and share your data alongside